 Threats: The highly professional level of the participants in the experiment, the previous experience of the team, the available equipment and the presence of polarized proton and neutron beams of GeV energies limits essentially the risks.
-However, the pandemic could limit the number of participants in the experiment from abroad.
+However, the Special military operation could limit the number of participants in the experiment from abroad.